NavanBethrax/KoboldAIParser/README.md

 * Export/Import worldinfo as json files.

 Important:
+* You have to check game started for the prompt to be loaded the way it works now.

 There are little features that might change.
 * The prompt is split and saved to actions for now.